Motion Preservation of the Spine – Disc Replacement

 What is Total Disc Replacement (TDR)?

 Total disc replacement (TDR), also called artificial disc replacement, is a surgical procedure that involves removing a damaged intervertebral disc and replacing it with an artificial one.
 The goal is to relieve pain while allowing continued motion at the treated spinal segment.
+TDR is commonly performed in the cervical (neck) and lumbar (lower back) regions, as these are the most mobile and commonly affected spinal areas.

-How Does It Work?
+How Does Disc Replacement Work?

 1. Surgical Approach – The procedure is typically performed through an anterior approach (from the front) to minimize disruption to spinal muscles and posterior structures.